KorigamiK/kickassanime-downloader/README.md

 4. Run `pip install -r requirements.txt`

-5. `[Optional]` if you are on Linux also run `pip install SelectMenu` to get the nice looking command line menu.
+5. `[Optional]` if you are on Linux also run `pip install SelectMenu` and `pip install uvloop` to get the nice looking command line menu with blazing fast performance!

 6. Navigate to your download directory and navigate to the `Config` folder (`~/Documents/kickassanime-downloader/Config` for example).